-Prerequisite: PHY 115
+Prerequisite: PHY 115 or high school physics MAT 156

-This non-calculus based physics course and it is designed partially to fulfill the physics requirement in pre-medicine, pre-dentistry, pharmacy, electronics, teaching and law.
-The sequence PHY 235 and PHY 245 is not intended for engineering students.
-(Meets for six hours - four hours lecture, two hours lab)
+This is an algebra and trigonometry based course and it is designed to partially fulfill the physics requirements for pre-medicine, pre-dentistry, pharmacy, electrical/electronics, teaching and law.
+The sequence PHY 235 and PHY 245 is not intended for engineering and science students.
+Topics include mechanics and thermal physics.
+(Meets for six hours per week - four hours lecture, two hours lab).